kubevirt/kubevirt/README.md

     Signed-off-by: Real Name <email@address.com>

 to the bottom of every commit message.
-Existance of such a line certifies that the submitter has complied with the Developer's Certificate of Origin 1.1, (as defined in the file docs/developer-certificate-of-origin).
+Existence of such a line certifies that the submitter has complied with the Developer's Certificate of Origin 1.1, (as defined in the file docs/developer-certificate-of-origin).